kernelorg-mirror/docs_docsko_korg/source/social.rst

 * Whalebird_

-Another popular GUI application is Tootle, but it is known not to work with Pleroma (and is unmaintained).
+Another popular GUI application is Tootle, but it is known not to work with Akkoma (and is unmaintained).

 .. _Whalebird: https://flathub.org/apps/details/social.whalebird.WhalebirdDesktop